-Under certain legislation voluntary undertakings may be possible.
-This service may accept undertakings that breaches will be rectified and/or recurrences prevented.
+Under certain legislation voluntary undertakings may be possible, including the voluntary surrender of goods where the title passes to the council or voluntary closure.
+The service may accept undertakings that breaches will be rectified and/or recurrences prevented.
 Any failure to honour voluntary undertakings will be viewed seriously and enforcement action is likely to result.